-Because the LX8582A is a three-terminal device, it is not possible to provide true remote load sensing.
+Because the LX8586/86A regulators are three-terminal devices, it is not possible to provide true remote load sensing.
 Load regulation will be limited by the resistance of the wire connecting the regulator to the load.
 The data sheet specification for load regulation is measured at the bottom of the package.
 Negative side sensing is a true Kelvin connection, with the bottom of the output divider returned to the negative side of the load.
 Although it may not be immediately obvious, best load regulation is obtained when the top of the resistor divider, (R1), is connected directly to the case of the regulator, not to the load.
 This is illustrated in Figure 3.
-If R1 were connected to the load would be:
+If R1 were connected to the load, the effective resistance between the regulator and the load would be: